codr7/emash/README.md

 ### add smtp
-emash embraces the idea of multiple smtp accounts, add as many as you like. all settings are stored in a database rooted in the current working directory.
+emash embraces the idea of multiple smtp accounts, add as many as you like.

+All settings are stored in a database rooted in the current working directory.

 ```
 emash> add-smtp